Pharmaceutics: Branches

+History

+Pharmaceutics deals with the formulation of a pure drug substance into a dosage form.
 Pure drug substances are usually white crystalline or amorphous powders.
 Before the advent of medicine as a science, it was common for pharmacists to dispense drugs as is.
 Most drugs today are administered as parts of a dosage form.
 The clinical performance of drugs depends on their form of presentation to the patient.

+Education

+Pharmaceutics is a specialization in the field of pharmacy.
+Typically, Masters of Pharmacy postgraduates can choose to continue studies in this field towards a PhD degree.